 Toivoa: The Flame of Hope!

 Cormac laughed as Toivoa Destroyers fists crashed into the pavement.
-He laughed even harder as the people of Valo Village screaming and running for their lives.
+He laughed even harder as the people of Valo Village screamed and ran for their lives.
 The buildings of the village crumbled as the Destroyer shot it with its cannons.
 Cormac sat on its shoulder and looked like he had some control over the rampaging tin beast as barking simple orders.
 However, it also looked like he still couldn’t completely control it.
 Pennie watched as Ray stood in front of the weapon, forcing it to come to a stop.

-“Well, what do we have here,” Cormac sneered, “Did you finish your business with that devilish friend of yours.
+“Well, what do we have here,” Cormac sneered.
+“Did you finish your business with that devilish friend of yours.
 Not that he must have lived for much longer considering he took a full blast of Toivoa’s magic.”

 “That guy is tougher than you think.
 He won’t go down that easily,” Ray growled with a smile.
 “Blaze may be sly and conniving like a fox, but even he would never do the horrible things you are doing right now.
 So I’m going to focus on you.”